ONLYOFFICE/office-js-api/Cell/ApiDrawing/Methods/SetPosition.md

 # SetPosition

-Changes the position for the drawing object.
-<br>Please note that the horizontal and vertical offsets are calculated within the limits of the specified column and row cells only.
+Changes the position for the drawing object.💡 Please note that the horizontal and vertical offsets are calculated within the limits ofthe specified column and row cells only.
 If this value exceeds the cell width or height, another vertical/horizontal position will be set.

 ## Syntax